Fidonet -

 1.1.

-(The control characters are removed from the telnet reply and it is
+(The control characters are removed from the

 broken down to lines for the sake of convinience)